TCotton/obscured/README.md

 # obscured

-A smallTypeScript utility library for obscuring important data to prevent accidental exposure in logs
+A small TypeScript utility library for obscuring important data to prevent accidental exposure in logs

 ## Features